Gender digital divide: Access divide versus skills divide

 SSA has one of the widest mobile gender gaps in the world where over 74 million women are not connected.
 The gender gap in mobile ownership was 13 percent, a reduction from 14 percent in 2018; however, in low- and middle-income countries it remains substantial with fewer women than men accessing the Internet on a mobile device.
 Furthermore, women are less likely to use digital services or mobile Internet and tend to use different mobile services than men.

 Many people have access to affordable devices and broadband networks, but do not have the requisite skills to take advantage of this technology to improve their lives.
 In Brazil, lack of skills (rather than cost of access) was found to be the primary reason low-income groups are not using the internet.
 In India, where lack of skills and lack of need for the internet were the primary limiting factors across all income groups.

 Lack of understanding, interest or time is a bigger issue than affordability or availability as the reason for not using the internet.
 Even though skills deficits prevent both men and women from using digital technologies, they tend to be more severe for women.
 In a study conducted across 10 low- and middle-income countries, women were 1.6 times more likely than men to report lack of skills as a barrier to internet use.
 Women are also more likely to report that they do not see a reason to access and use ICT.
 Interest and perception of need are related to skills, as people who have little experience with or understanding of ICTs tend to underestimate their benefits and utility.

 Relationship between digital skills and gender equality

-In many societies, gender equality does not translate into gender equality in digital realms and digital professions.
+In many societies, gender equality does not translate into digital realms and professions.
 The persistence of growing digital skills gender gaps, even in countries that rank at the top of the World Economic Forum's global gender gap index (reflecting strong gender equality), demonstrates a need for interventions that cultivate the digital skills of women and girls.

 For most countries, the primary barriers for women regarding access to digital technology are cost/unaffordability followed by illiteracy and lack of digital skills.
 For instance, in Africa 65.4 percent of people aged 15 and older are illiterate, compared to the global average rate of 86.4 percent.